-Part-time Employees
+Part-time employees

-11.1 Part-time employees will receive the same entitlements on a pro-rata basis to full-time colleagues.
-(See paragraph 13.6 in Section 13 for the treatment of bank and public holidays).
+11.1 Part-time employees will receive the same entitlements on a pro-rata basis as full-time colleagues.
+(See paragraph 13.6 for the treatment of bank and public holidays.)

-Employees on Fixed-term Contracts
+Employees on fixed-term contracts

 11.2 Employees on fixed-term contracts will receive pay and conditions of service equivalent to that of a comparable permanent employee.